Header Image 1

 • Physics

-Your timetable will include a combination of compulsory and optional modules, which will reflect your chosen degree pathway.
+Your timetable will include a combination of compulsory and optional modules, designed to support progression onto your chosen undergraduate STEM degree.

 Learning Timetable